romieamanpahwa/MarsRoverPhotosExcercise/MarsRoverPhotosAPI/README.md

 3. GetAsync

 ### GetPhotosByEarthDateAsync
-*This method fetches all the photos related data from the external API for a given date *This method returns the fetched data in the form of JSON *Relative API Path/End Point: /api/marsroverphotos/photos/{date} where date is string
+* This method fetches all the photos related data from the external API for a given date
+* This method returns the fetched data in the form of JSON
+* **Relative API Path/End Point**: /api/marsroverphotos/photos/{date} where date is string

 ### GetPhotosAsync
-*Like, GetPhotosByEarthDateAsync, this method also fetches all the photos related data from the external API for a given date *This method stores the fetched photos locally **Relative API Path/End Point**: /api/marsroverphotos/v1/photos/{date} where date is string
+* Like, GetPhotosByEarthDateAsync, this method also fetches all the photos related data from the external API for a given date
+* This method stores the fetched photos locally
+* **Relative API Path/End Point**: /api/marsroverphotos/v1/photos/{date} where date is string

 ### GetAsync
-*This method fetches all the photos related data from the external API for a fix list of the dates that it reads one-by-one from "dates.txt" file
+* This method fetches all the photos related data from the external API for a fix list of the dates that it reads one-by-one from "dates.txt" file
-*This method stores the fetched photos locally **Relative API Path/End Point**: /api/marsroverphotos/v1/photos where date is string
+* This method stores the fetched photos locally

-*Like, GetPhotosByEarthDateAsync, this method also fetches all the photos related data from the external API for a given date *This method stores the fetched photos locally **Relative API Path/End Point**: /api/marsroverphotos/v1/photos/{date} where date is string
+* **Relative API Path/End Point**: /api/marsroverphotos/v1/photos where date is string

 **Remarks**:
 a.
 The project is based upon "Development" Enviornment